zenghjian/SceneSplat/README.md

 ```

 ## Working with Custom Data
-We cover using custom 3DGS scenes for vision-language feature inference and self-supervised pretraining.
+We cover using custom 3DGS scenes for vision-language feature inference.

 **Inference on custom 3DGS scenes.** Please use the example script `scripts/preprocess_gs.py` to preprocess the 3DGS scenes into `*.npy` files.
 The inference requires the per-scene folder under a root path.